 Use this feature to determine whether the outside lines assigned to Hunt Group 7 hunt through the VMS Hunt Group all the time, only during Day operation (Night Service is off), or only during Night operation (Night Service is on).
 This feature affects only the Automated Attendant service of the voice messaging system.
-For Release 3.0 and later systems, you can program VMS Hunt Schedule on a per-line basis.
+You can program VMS Hunt Schedule on a per-line basis.